Risk Management Report

 The roles of three lines are as follows.

 As a general practice, the Group as a whole, in collaboration with all business departments, continued to carry out scheduled annual major risk prevention and mitigation works and risk assessment, prevention and control for major decision-making so as to ensure the management of major risks through coordination of joint management and joint prevention, and to continuously integrate risk management awareness and concepts into the business operation.
-In addition, the Group’s Audit Center located in Suzhou, Jiangsu Province has made use of the centralized big data to commence the standardized development of audit, risks and internal control procedures, thereby optimizing the Group’s risk management network.
-The Group has also established a database of approved organizations providing risk assessment consultancy services for onshore investment projects to ensure prompt response to consultancy needs and to improve the quality of assessments.
+In addition, the Group’s Audit Center located in Suzhou, Jiangsu Province has made use of the centralized big data to commence audit projects, thereby optimizing the Group’s risk management network.

 Risk Management Mechanisms and Procedures